BurntxNoodle/RedTeam/README.md

 ### Info/Format of the Repo:
 - [!
 Commands](https://github.com/BurntxNoodle/PenetrationTesting/tree/master/!%20Commands): Contains list of past commands that I've used that are helpful, that are now more easily accessible.
-- [HackTheBox Writeups](https://github.com/BurntxNoodle/RedTeam/tree/master/HackTheBox%20Writeups): [Table of Contents here](https://github.com/BurntxNoodle/RedTeam#HackTheBox-Table-of-Contents).
-Contains my writeups to retired HackTheBox machines that I have done.
+- [HackTheBox Writeups](https://github.com/BurntxNoodle/RedTeam#HackTheBox-Table-of-Contents): Contains writeups I have written for retired HackTheBox machines that I have done.
-- [Networking Notes](https://github.com/BurntxNoodle/RedTeam/tree/master/Networking%20Notes): [Table of Contents here](https://github.com/BurntxNoodle/RedTeam#Networking-Notes-Table-of-Contents).
-Contains my written notes on computer networking as I believe it's important to learn networking to be effective in network pentesting.
+- [Networking Notes](https://github.com/BurntxNoodle/RedTeam#Networking-Notes-Table-of-Contents): Contains my written notes on computer networking as I believe it's important to learn networking to be effective in network pentesting.
 Content based on CCNA and CompTIA Network+ certs.
 - [Some Sources](https://github.com/BurntxNoodle/RedTeam#resources): External websites that have penetration testing/red team writeups, labs, and other content.

 ### HackTheBox Table of Contents